Alexsanchez-WP/Login-AWP_WordPress_Plugin/trunk/readme.txt

 == Upgrade Notice ==

 = 3.2.0 =
-This update fixes an important issue with the feedback system when deactivating or deleting the plugin.
+This update removes the deletion feedback functionality while keeping the deactivation feedback system.
+We've also fixed an important issue with the feedback system when deactivating the plugin.
 The previous version could generate AJAX errors during feedback submission, which has been resolved.
 We recommend all users update to this version.

 = 3.1.0 =
-This update adds a user feedback system for both administrators and when deactivating/deleting the plugin.
+This update adds a user feedback system for administrators and when deactivating the plugin.
 We've also fixed a JavaScript loading issue and improved compatibility with older PHP versions.
 We recommend all users update for a better experience.